Laser Hair Removal FAQs

-This noninvasive laser treatment uses gentle beams of light to get rid of hair.
-The hair’s melanin (the part that gives hair its color) absorbs the light, which turns into heat.
-The heat damages the follicle (but not the surrounding skin or tissue) and prevents it from producing more hair.
-Treatments typically last a few minutes and you don’t have to take time off to recover-so you can get back to your normal activities immediately.
-Laser hair removal usually requires three to seven treatments and works best for people with light skin and dark hair.
+This noninvasive laser therapy uses gentle beams to get rid of hair.
+The hair’s melanin (the part that gives hair its shade) absorbs the light, which develops into warm.
+The warm harms the follicle (but not the surrounding skin or cells) as well as stops it from producing more hair.
+Treatments generally last a few minutes and you don’t have to require time off to recover – so you can get back to your normal life promptly.
+Laser hair removal normally requires for 3 to 7 treatments as well as works ideal for people with lighter skin and darker hair.

 What is the treatment like?

 A small hand-held laser device used to deliver the light beams is placed on the treatment area.
 You might experience some mild discomfort during the session-like the feeling of a rubber band snapping against your skin.
 Some people like to briefly apply an ice pack afterwards.
 During the procedure you’ll wear tinted goggles to protect your eyes from the laser light.

 For each treatment, we typically schedule three to seven sessions about four to five weeks apart.

 Laser hair removal works when the light beams are absorbed by the melanin in the hair shaft and follicle.
 People with dark hair are considered the best candidates.
 Blonde, gray, and strawberry-blonde hair may not absorb the laser light.
 And contrast between the hair and your skin is also important.